-The sloped I/O tower would be located in the inundation area and in the same location as the vertical I/O tower evaluated in RDEIR/SDEIS Chapter 2, Project Description and Alternatives, Figures 2-24 and 2-25.
+The sloped I/O tower would be located in the inundation area and in the same location as the vertical I/O tower evaluated in RDEIR/SDEIS Chapter 2, Project Description and Alternatives, figures Plan of Inlet/Outlet Works Site and Profile of Inlet/Outlet Works Site.
 Therefore, there would be no changes in acres temporarily disturbed or permanently disturbed by the construction or operation of the sloped I/O tower as disclosed in Chapters 5 through 27.